jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-02 at 11 32 56 PM](https://user-images.githubusercontent.com/70298391/100982807-59080480-34fd-11eb-9ad2-3d60c7ed5967.png)

-After conducting a monthly breakdown of the opens-to-clisks conversion rate, it seems that alumni are generally less likely to click on links during the school year months.
+After conducting a monthly breakdown of the opens-to-clicks conversion rate, it seems that alumni are generally less likely to click on links during the school year months.
 We hypothesize that the conversion rate was the highest in December 2019 (20%) because Cal won the Big Game that year; conversion rates were low in April 2020 (2%) because of the coronavirus stay-at-home order.

 ![Screen Shot 2020-12-02 at 11 47 08 PM](https://user-images.githubusercontent.com/70298391/100982855-69b87a80-34fd-11eb-82a8-85a378199202.png)